KlausPopp/Moddy/docs/quick_start.rst

 A part can have many Ports to communicate with other parts.

-A message is send via the sending port's :meth:`~.simOutputPort.send` method:
+A message is send via the sending port's :meth:`~.SimOutputPort.send` method:

 .. code-block:: python